-Finally we address the outstanding question of the depinning for systems which can move in more than one direction, also termed "N > 1", with N the number of components of the displacement field u (e.g. N = 2 for a line moving in three dimension).
+Finally we address the outstanding question of the depinning for systems which can move in more than one direction, also termed "N > 1," with N the number of components of the displacement field u (e.g., N=2 for a line moving in three dimension).
 In particular there is still no satisfactory field theoretic description for this case based on FRG.
-This question was studied by Ertas and Kardar [63], but they made the approximation that the disorder correlator only depends on the direction in which the system is driven.
-Considering two manifolds which are driven on trajectories far apart in the transversal direction, their renormalized disorder correlators should be independent, questioning the assumptions in the Ertas-Kardar approach.
-We have studied this situation in the field theory [66] (see also some study at v > 0 in [67]), but consistent and stable solution of the fixed-point equations seem quite complicated and are still lacking.
+This question was studied by Ertaş and Kardar [67], but they made the approximation that the disorder correlator only depends on the direction in which the system is driven.
+Considering two manifolds which are driven on trajectories far apart in the transversal direction, their renormalized disorder correlators should be independent, questioning the assumptions in the Ertaş-Kardar approach.
+We have studied this situation in the field theory [68] (see also some study at v > 0 in [69]), but consistent and stable solution of the fixed-point equations seem quite complicated and are still lacking.
 In this situation it is important to have some numerical results as guide for the analytical treatment.
-In section VIII, we therefore discuss the changes necessary to study an elastic manifold driven through a higher-dimensional random environment, and complement this in section IX by a numerical study of a particle dragged through a random energy landscape.
+In Sec.
+VIII we therefore discuss the changes necessary to study an elastic manifold driven through a higher-dimensional random environment, and complement this in Sec.
+IX by a numerical study of a particle dragged through a random-energy landscape.
 Especially, we show numerically, that the scaling exponents ("roughness") in the direction of the driving ζ_x and perpendicular to it ζ_y are different, and satisfy $\zeta_x > \zeta_y$.
-We also find, that the crosscorrelator in the transversal direction (i.e. the force correlator between forces in the direction x of the driving, and its transversal one y, measured as a function of the transversal distance u_y , $\Delta{xy}(u_x = 0, u_y)$, is non-vanishing.
+We also find that the cross correlator in the transversal direction (i.e., the force correlator between forces in the direction x of the driving, and its transversal one v, measured as a function of the transversal distance u_v , $\Delta{xv}(u_x=0, u_v)$, is nonvanishing.